ananas-des/BI_ML_2023/hw1/README.md

 ## *k*-Nearest Neighbors Method

-For **Homework1** we tried to implement ***k*-Nearest Neighbors** machine learning algorithm using custom fuctions for classification and model metrics, and comparing their performance with respective functions from `sklearn` Python package.
+For **Homework1** we tried to implement ***k*-Nearest Neighbors** machine learning algorithm using custom fuctions for classification and model metrics, and comparing their performance with respective functions from `scikit-learn` Python package.
 This task were coded with basic Python and `pandas` package.
 For data visualization we used `matplotlib` and `seaborn` packages.

 During this Homework we were dealing with: